weakish/docs-en/views/realtime-guide-senior.md

 tom.CreateChatRoomAsync("Chat Room");
 ```

-When creating a chat room, you can specify its name and additional attributes (not required).
+When creating a chat room, you can specify its name and optional attributes.
 The interface for creating chat rooms has the following differences comparing to [that for creating basic conversations](realtime-guide-beginner.html#creating-conversations):

 - A chat room doesn't have a member list, so there is no need to specify `members`.
 - For the same reason, there is no need to specify `unique` (the cloud doesn't need to merge conversations by member lists).